mpredli01/jnosql-beer/README.md

-# jnosql-beers
+# Getting Started with Jakarta NoSQL and MongoDB

+The [Jakarta NoSQL](https://jakarta.ee/specifications/nosql/) specification defines a set of APIs to provide a standard implementation for most NoSQL databases.
+Jakarta NoSQL is considered "one API for many NoSQL databases" as it supports the four types of NoSQL databases: column family, document, graph and key-value.

+This presentation will provide an introduction to Jakarta NoSQL and [Eclipse JNoSQL](https://projects.eclipse.org/projects/technology.jnosql), the compatible implementation to the specification, followed by a demonstration of a MongoDB application built with Jakarta NoSQL.

-A Jakarta NoSQL and MongoDB application that accompanies the presentation, [Getting Started with Jakarta NoSQL and MongoDB](https://redlich.net/pdf/portfolio/getting-started-with-jakarta-nosql-and-mongodb.pdf) to demonstrate how to get started building a MongoDB database application with the Jakarta NoSQL specification.
+This Jakarta NoSQL and MongoDB application that accompanies the presentation, [Getting Started with Jakarta NoSQL and MongoDB](https://redlich.net/pdf/portfolio/getting-started-with-jakarta-nosql-and-mongodb.pdf) to demonstrate how to get started building a MongoDB database application with the Jakarta NoSQL specification.

 ## Jakarta NoSQL

-One of the [specifications](https://jakarta.ee/specifications/) in the Jakarta EE ecosystem that supports all four types of NoSQL databases: column family, document, graph and key-value.
+One of the 42 [specifications](https://jakarta.ee/specifications/) in the Jakarta EE ecosystem that supports all four types of NoSQL databases: column family, document, graph and key-value.

 ## JNoSQL